weixiang0470/NQU_112b/Image_Processing/Implementation.md

 ```
 ConcatImage=cv2.hconcat([img1,img2,img3])
 ```
-- Turn gray image into binary image with more than 50 scale turn into white and others turn into black.
+- Turn gray image into binary image with more than 50 scale turn into white(255) and others turn into black.
 ```
 thresh,binaryImg=cv2.threshold(grayImg,50,255,cv2.THRESH_BINARY)
 ```